kebby/Capturinha/README.md

 performance_, so if you haven't got a good reason to use h.264 (for example you want to encode for a device that only supports that), choose HEVC.

-The 4:4:4 and Main10 profiles are choices for high quality encoding - 4:4:4 means no chroma subsampling and will result in a less washed out image when there's a lot of colorful high resolution detail, and the Main10 profiles will encode in 10 bits per color channel instead of 8.
+The 4:4:4, Main10 and Lossless profiles are choices for high quality encoding - 4:4:4 means no chroma subsampling and will result in a less washed out image when there's a lot of colorful high resolution detail, and the Main10 profiles will encode in 10 bits per color channel instead of 8.
 This even helps for 8 bit screens, as there is some slight loss of precision when converting from the screen's RGB into the YCbCr color space that the encoded video